 Ultimately whenever we visit a city we all hope for the weather to be the best possible or at least that it doesn’t rain.
 And let me tell you that rain is a thing here so you’re better off planning what to do by knowing those 10 things to do on a rainy day in Paris.

 However, now you can’t plan ahead on which day it’s going to rain so even if you looked at the forecast in advance you might still be greeted by the rain during your trip.
 And this can happen whilst you visit Paris.

 Luckily there are ways to make the most of your visit even during the rain.
 And then again maybe you’ll find that taking a walk in the city of love under the rain is quite romantic.
-Here is what to do when it rains in Paris.
+Here is what to do in Paris when it rains.

 10 Things To Do On A Rainy Day In Paris

 Table Of Contents

 Undoubtedly when it comes to activities to do on a rainy day, it’s all about the indoors activities.
 Luckily for you, Paris has a good deal of indoors activities thus you’ll still be able to make the most of your visit.

 You knew about this one; it’s the most obvious.
 Paris is a city full of history that was home to hundreds of artists during the nineties and more.
 You can find no less than 206 museums in Paris with plenty of various theme and exhibit.